dailystudio/dspublic/DevBricks/README.md

     ...
 </application>
 ```
-When you use DatabaseReader or DatabaseWriter on this provider, you need to pass the authority as second parameter in creator:
+At the same time, when you want to use DatabaseReader or DatabaseWriter on this provider, you need to pass the authority as second parameter in creator:
 ```java

 DatabaseReader<People> reader = new DatabaseReader(context, "com.yourdomain.external", People.class);